grillitype/web-fonts-guide/README.md

 font-feature-settings:"onum" 1, "pnum" 1, "kern" 1, "ss01" 1;
 ~~~~

-[Image showing text with GT America or GT Sectra with these features turned on and off]
+[Image showing text with these features turned on and off]

 You can use font-feature-settings to activate stylistic alternates, discretionary ligatures, different types of figures available in a font, turn on small caps, and other handy things.